Team-SYNACKd/probe/README.md

 Basically this is just a code design thinking which tries to follow an object orientation into the stack structure as well.

+The idea is to bypass the kernel and use network hardware directly from userspace process.